 1902-Louis Williams, undertaker, opened an establishment on Second Street.
-612
+616

-1902-Heber McGrath and Sam Shelby, barbers, will set up a new shop in the Tracy building on Main Street within the next two weeks.613 Shelby is noted elsewhere (1) in 1901 as a barber with Henry Duncan in Lancaster, at the New Garrard Hotel,614 (2) as a coach for a "colored" football team (had not lost a game in the 1905 season until 4 Nov), and (3) as marrying Mary Richardson, daughter of George, of barbering fame, in Lexington on 16 Jan 1902.
+1902-Heber McGrath and Sam Shelby, barbers, will set up a new shop in the Tracy building on Main Street within the next two weeks.
+Shelby is noted elsewhere (1) in 1901 as a barber with Henry Duncan in Lancaster, at the New Garrard Hotel, Shelby is noted elsewhere (1) in 1901 as a barber with Henry Duncan in Lancaster, at the New Garrard Hotel, Shelby as a coach for a "colored" football team (had not lost a game in the 1905 season until 4 Nov), and (3) as marrying Mary Richardson, daughter of George, of barbering fame, in Lexington on 16 Jan 1902.
 But by 1906, Shelby and McGrath had sold out to S W Harrison (white) of Chicago, for the proprietorship of the Little Gem Shop on Main Street.
-Shelby was undecided what to do next, but McGrath moved to George Shannon's shop.615 In later papers, Shelby is noted in 1907 as a chiropodist at 441 West Green St,616 and sharpening scissors and shears at Richardson's shop in 1914, 617 and according to Shannon's obituary in the Messenger, 22 July 1922, "When only nine years old he started to work in Sherley's barber shop on Third street and remained in the barber business until last January.
+Shelby was undecided what to do next, but McGrath moved to George Shannon's shop.
+In later papers, Shelby is noted in 1907 as a chiropodist at 441 West Green St, 20 and sharpening scissors and shears at Richardson's shop in 1914, and according to Shannon's obituary in the Messenger, 22 July 1922, "When only nine years old he started to work in Sherley's barber shop on Third street and remained in the barber business until last January.
 For the first few years of his life he had the first chair at the City Barber Shop."

 1905-A fire broke out in the Second Street restaurant owned by Sam Woods.
 The fire was put out, but could have been worse, as the horses for the "colored fire department" were on the other side of Danville at the time.
 This fire spurred a call for the city to contract out for trash collection.
-618
+622

-1906-The Union Tailor Shop, 130 So Second St, advertised in the Advocate on 11 Apr 1906, just in time to get clothes cleaned and pressed for Easter.619
+1906-The Union Tailor Shop, 130 So Second St, advertised in the Advocate on 11 Apr 1906, just in time to get clothes cleaned and pressed for Easter.
+623

 1909-Princess Theatre "for colored people" opened on Second Street 17 April 1909, in the Frye building.
-Later mention gives its address as 236 South Second Street, but we can find no building that seems to fit that address.620
+Later mention gives its address as 236 South Second Street, but we can find no building that seems to fit that address.
+624

 1918-Lillian Davis, hairdresser, has been in the best beauty parlors in the east, and is back in Danville and ready for business.
-621
+625